Master of Science in Occupational Therapy

 The curriculum is delivered through a variety of lecture, lab and seminar formats, fieldwork experiences, and web-based instruction.
 As a student, you will be required to demonstrate proficiencies in problem solving, psychomotor, behavioral and clinical competencies as you progress through the program.

 High-speed internet access is strongly recommended since you must be able to download large files and view videos in this program.
+Access to a scanner is also strongly recommended as students will need to submit program materials to faculty and staff throughout the program.
 A distance learning platform, Blackboard, is used for on-line coursework.
 Since technology is constantly evolving, students should contact the program assistant for technology requirements needed to participate in the program before purchasing new computer software or hardware.

 During your first weekend on campus you will receive a comprehensive orientation to the Weekend MSOT Program.
 The first semester of the program provides course work in kinesiology; neuroscience; and physiology and clinical pathophysiology to ensure that you and your peers, regardless of professional background, have a firm understanding of client factors (body functions and body structures).